Packit Onboarding Guide

 Packit-as-a-Service

-it means the author of the pull request does not have write access to the repository so the build cannot be scheduled.
+it means the author of the comment does not have write access to the repository so the build cannot be scheduled.
 This is a perfect case for maintainers of the repository to post /packit build in the PR to get a build.

 In GitHub Checks interface, it is also possible to re-trigger a specific task just by clicking on Re-run for the particular check: